How will I feel in the second trimester, compared with the first?

 Other second-trimester changes

 Leg pain.
 You may have leg cramps, especially when you sleep.
-These may be related to the pressure your growing baby exerts on the nerves and blood vessels that go to your legs.
+These may be related to the pressure your growing baby puts on the nerves and blood vessels that go to your legs.
 It may help to sleep on your side instead of your back.

 Another leg condition, deep vein thrombosis (DVT), can be serious.
 DVT is a blood clot that forms in a vein, causing pain and swelling in one leg.
 Contact your doctor right away if you have these symptoms.

 Aching back, pelvis and hips.
-The job of supporting your growing belly may strain your back.
+The job of supporting your growing belly may stress your back.
 Your hips and pelvic area may begin to ache as pregnancy hormones relax the ligaments (tough, ropelike bands of tissue) that hold bones together.
 The bones will begin moving in preparation for childbirth.

 Abdominal pain.
 The muscles and ligaments supporting the uterus will stretch and may hurt as your baby grows.